We are covered by all major insurers, including Bupa, Axa, Cigna, WPA, Aviva and others

 • Find ways to maintain a connection to what you’ve lost while also moving forward

-• Navigate changed relationships and the practical challenges that follow loss
+• Cope with changed relationships and the practical challenges that follow loss

 • Address complicated grief that feels stuck or overwhelming